aboulle/RaDMaX-online/docs/index.md

 **Data privacy**: **no data is stored on the server**.
 All data files uploaded to _RaDMaX online_ and all calculations performed with _RaDMaX online_ are stored in RAM and are definitely lost when uploading a new data set or when closing the program.
 Session saving capabilities are available if you run the Jupyter notebook in offline mode (see [below](#offline-mode)).

+**Help and support**: new crystal structures can be added upon request.
+Bug reports and improvement suggestions are welcome.
+Contact info: [alexandre.boulle@unilim.fr](mailto:alexandre.boulle@unilim.fr)

 ## Program usage

 _RaDMaX online_ is a web application hosted at Universtiy of Limoges (the page may take a few seconds to load):